Interested in Joining SMR?

 The following information is important for prospective students.

 - I’m always looking for students at all levels (Master’s, PhD, and undergrad RAs).
 I especially encourage women and applicants from other under-represented groups in CS to apply to my group.

-- I’m currently interested in the areas of code recommenders (helping with API usage and documentation – including security APIs), software merging, and support for highly configurable software (see my work on software product lines).
+- I’m currently interested in the areas of code recommenders (helping with developers with library and API selection and usage), software integration, and code search.
 I can also be opportunistic: if you have a related software engineering topic that sounds interesting to me, feel free to email me with specifics.